 In 2005, my brother, sister, and I moved into the position of stewardship for Foxhollow.
 It was our turn to converge our unique passions and intentions with this 1300 acre piece of the earth.
 The three of us have always shared a common quest; to make a conscious connection between the physical world and the world of the spirit.
 Of course this is an age old search and none of us claim to have reached the finish line.
 However, we have made the commitment to bio-dynamic agriculture which acknowledges the spiritual aspect of all of nature… including the farmer.
 The mission to understand and use bio-dynamic methods on our land is a life-long journey and we are only at the beginning.
 So far it has been nourishing for the land and nourishing for those who farm, eat from, and visit Foxhollow.

 My three children will be the next ones to continue this relationship.
-My daughter has been working by my side for the past four years.
+My daughter has been working by my side since 2006.
 It is changing her as it has changed me and my hope is that the land is as grateful as we are to be in this profound relationship.

 – Janey Newton, 3rd-generation owner of Foxhollow Farm